 Key roles include:

-KCS Trainer(s): An experienced trainer, ideally who has been certified as a KCS Trainer by the KCS Academy, who can deliver KCS training to the line managers, support analysts, and KCS coaches.
+- KCS Trainer(s): An experienced trainer, ideally who has been certified as a KCS Trainer, who can deliver KCS training to the line managers, support analysts, and KCS coaches.

-Lead KCS Coach: A person to coach and coordinate the KCS Coaches.
-Ideally this person is KCS v6 Practices Certified by the KCS Academy.
+- Lead KCS Coach: A person to coach and coordinate the KCS Coaches.
+Ideally this person is KCS v6 Practices Certified.
 They conduct training, coach the coaches, and coordinate ongoing coaching activities.
 This person needs to have a deep understanding of KCS and coaching techniques, and act as leader and advocate for the KCS Coaches within the organization.

-KCS Architect/Auditor(s): The KCS Architect/Auditor needs to have a deep understanding of KCS and the support processes and tools being used in the support organization.
-Ideally this person is KCS v6 Practices Certified by the KCS Academy.
+- KCS Architect/Auditor(s): The KCS Architect/Auditor needs to have a deep understanding of KCS and the support processes and tools being used in the support organization.
+Ideally this person is KCS v6 Practices Certified.
 They will facilitate KCS assessments and design sessions as organizations begin the KCS journey.
 As the organizations mature, the KCS Architect/Auditor will conduct KCS audits to assess and provide feedback on compliance to the KCS program as well as analyze results achieved.
 They require both analytic and influence skills.